dbee01/keiste-solar-report/readme.txt

 This plugin connects to an API to obtain solar info, it's needed to show the iridescence information and access satellite photos of roofs of buildings.

+It sends the user's location every time the widget is loaded (If the location isn't available and/or the user hasn't given their consent, it displays a configurable default location).
 This service is provided by "Google": terms of use, privacy policy

 == Frequently Asked Questions ==

-= Do I need a Google API key? =
+= Do I need a Google Solar API key? =

-Yes, you need a Google Solar API, Google Places API and Google Maps API enabled key to fetch data.
+Yes, you need a Google Solar API key to fetch solar potential data.
 You can obtain one from the Google Cloud Console.
 The API is free for limited usage.

 = Which countries are supported? =